Tyler Spitzer-Wu

 // Taubman College of Architecture and Urban Planning

-// Minors in Computer Science and Entrepreneurship
+// Minors in Computer Science and Real Estate Development

 // Class of 2027